onebee9/Helper/README.md

 ## OVERVIEW

-This project aims to provide a platform that connects home keepers to domestic service providers in their vicinity.
+A react based 2 sided marketplace that connects home keepers to domestic service providers in their vicinity.

 ## Products